 This guide describes the headers that Layer0 injects into responses, making them visible to your client code.
+Note that the

 x-0-version: version fingerprint that includes Layer0 version number, site build number and UTC timestamp of the build